 - Heads and members of foreign consular missions in Iran and the staff of the cultural institutions of foreign states with regard to the salary income received by them from their respective governments, subject to reciprocal treatment;

-- Local employees of the Islamic Republic of Iran's embassies, consulates and missions abroad in connection with the salary income received by them from the government of the Islamic Republic of Iran, provided that they are not citizens of the Islamic Republic of Iran, and subject to reciprocal treatment;
+- Local employees of the Islamic Republic of Iran's embassies, consulates and missions abroad in connection with the salary income received by them from the government of the Islamic Republic of Iran, provided that they are not citizens of the Islamic Republic of Iran and subject to reciprocal treatments;

-- Retirement pension, survivors pension, regular annuities, termination of employment payments, dismissal compensation, payments for buying-out of services, pensions and annuities paid to the heirs, service term allowance and the salary of the period of unused leave payable to salary receivers at the time of becoming retired or disabled, unused vacation and severance pay and compensation
+- Retirement pension, survivors' pension, regular annuities, termination of employment payments, dismissal compensation, payments for buying-out of services, pensions and annuities paid to the heirs, service term allowance and the salary of the period of unusual leave payable to salary receivers at the time of becoming retired or disabled;

 - Accommodation provided on site of the factory or workshop for the benefit of workers and low price employer- provided houses outside the factory or workshop that are used by workers.

 - Compensation received from insurers with regard to physical injury, medical treatment, and the like;